NABARD Grade A 2025: Notification Expected In October

 NABARD Grade A Eligibility Criteria

-Any applicant must read all the instructions carefully to ensure all the eligibility criteria are fulfilled to apply for the post.
-As any false/incorrect information and if the candidate does not fit under specific eligibility criteria will be cancelled at the interview/joining stage.
+Any applicant must read all the instructions carefully to ensure all the eligibility criteria are fulfilled before applying for the post.
+Any false/incorrect information, and if the candidate does not fit under specific eligibility criteria, will be cancelled at the interview/joining stage.

 Age Limit

-NABARD Grade A set forth an age limitation.
-The applicant must be at least 21 and not over 30 years old as of July 2024.
-Age relaxation will be given into specific categories:
+NABARD Grade A sets forth an age limitation.
+The applicant must be at least 21 and not over 30 years old as of July 2025.
+Age relaxation will be given in specific categories:

 CategoryAge Relaxation